-With five percent of the project value dependant on strategic deliverables and the prospect that under-performance would result in the loss of future work packages, our client recognised a need to increase commercial governance and introduce new performance management practices.
-These strategic deliverables translate as Key Result Areas (KRAs).
+With 5% of the project value dependant on strategic deliverables and the prospect that under-performance would result in the loss of future work packages, our client recognised a need to increase commercial governance and introduce new performance management practices.

-At a program-level, the KRAs related to innovation, workforce development, social inclusion, and effective engagement.
-At a work package-level, the KRAs related to safety, environmental impact, sustainability, network disruption, relations with the local community and stakeholders, effective engagement, and on-time delivery.
+At a program level, deliverables related to innovation, workforce development, social inclusion, and effective engagement.
+At a work package level, objectives related to safety, environmental impact, sustainability, network disruption, relations with the local community and stakeholders, effective engagement, and on-time delivery.

-Additionally, the alliance was required to develop a system and culture of Innovation and Continuous Improvement (I&CI).
-The impact of this I&CI development would be measured through KRA performance over the life of the contract.
+Additionally, the alliance needed to develop a system and culture of Innovation and Continuous Improvement (I&CI) that the customer would measure for impact over the life of the contract.

-ORBIZ were initially engaged during the bid phase to conduct a full systems review of the current project control methods to identify and recommend improvements that would meet the requirements of the prospective commercial terms of the prospective alliance contract.
+Our team were engaged during the bid phase to conduct a systems review of the current project control methods to identify and recommend improvements that would meet the commercial terms of the prospective alliance contract.
 Once the contract was secured, our team were retained to implement our recommendations:

-- Implement a short interval control strategy to increase efficiency at the work package level
+- Deploy a short interval control strategy to increase efficiency at the work package level.

-During the mobilisation phase, the alliance introduced an Earned Value Management (EVM) software tool to oversee the progress and performance of each work package from engineering through to construction.
+An Earned Value Management (EVM) software tool was implemented to oversee the progress and performance of each work package from engineering through to construction.

-Functional VMCs were then developed to govern the performance of Engineering and Construction utilising a detailed level of data from the EVM tool to create a short interval control system and catalyst for I&CI activity through a platform of performance monitoring and problem-solving.
+Functional VMCs were developed to govern Engineering and Construction delivery, creating the catalyst for I&CI through a platform of performance monitoring and problem-solving.

-Structured problem-solving and continuous improvement practices were introduced with comprehensive training and coaching provided to internal champions who would lead the ongoing facilitation of innovation hubs and improvement workshops.
+Structured problem-solving and continuous improvement practices were introduced with training and coaching to enable internal champions to lead innovation hubs and improvement workshops.

-- A holistic performance management system is established underpinning a culture of ICI
+- A comprehensive performance management system established to underpin a culture of I&CI.